-Many modern laptops come with SSD storage, which is much faster than traditional hard drives, they are also more expensive.
-To keep costs down laptops generally come with smaller-capacity SSD.
-Couple this with the increasing storage needs of Windows and other popular applications you may find yourself running out of available space.
+Many modern laptops come with SSD storage, which is much faster than traditional hard drives; they are also more expensive.
+To keep costs down, laptops generally come with smaller-capacity SSDs.
+Couple this with the increasing storage needs of Windows and other popular applications, and you may run out of space.

-If you have a USB external drive you can move your Lightroom catalogue, however, this will be at the cost of performance.
-If you use network-attached storage (NAS) like me then you are totally out of luck as Lightroom doesn't even allow this.
+You can move your Lightroom catalogue if you have an external USB drive.
+However, this will be at the cost of performance.
+If you use network-attached storage (NAS) like me, then you are totally out of luck, as Lightroom doesn't even allow this.

 There are some things we can do along our Lightroom workflow which will help prevent the catalogue from growing as fast, and there are a few things we can do to shrink an already large Lightroom catalogue to save space.